• Skip to primary navigation

 ice painting

-Try some ice painting, this is great fun for even very little children as once the ice starts to melt paintbrushes glide over the surface easily.
-Once you’ve finishing painting, simply wipe the surface and paint again.
+Try some ice painting; this is great fun for even very young children, as once the ice starts to melt, paintbrushes glide over the surface easily.
+Once you’ve finished painting, wipe the surface and paint again.

 We love these frozen Elsa hands from Happy Hooligans.